Snowflake-Labs/snowpark-extensions-py/README.md

 | utils.map_string_type_to_datatype | maps a type by name to a snowpark `DataType`              |
 | utils.schema_str_to_schema        | maps an schema specified as an string to a `StructType()` |

-## Jupyter Notebook support
+## Notebook support

 A Jupyter extension has been created to allow integration in Jupyter notebooks.
 This extension implements a SQL magic, enabling users to run SQL commands within the Jupyter environment.

 This enhances the functionality of Jupyter notebooks and makes it easier for users to access and analyze their data using SQL.
 With this extension, data analysis becomes more streamlined, as users can execute SQL commands directly in the same environment where they are working on their notebooks.

 To enable this extension just import the snowpark extensions module